shellofnuts/Modified_Ising_Model/README.md

 These

-- "-N" : REQUIRED: The dimension of the square lattice NxN.
+- -N : REQUIRED: The dimension of the square lattice NxN.
 Default is 20.
-- "-U" : REQUIRED: The upper bound on simulation steps.
+- -U : REQUIRED: The upper bound on simulation steps.
-- "-L" : DEPRECIATED: The lower bound on simulation steps.
+- -L : DEPRECIATED: The lower bound on simulation steps.
-- "-a" : Set the Axis Anisotropy value.
+- -a : Set the Axis Anisotropy value.
 Default is 0.0
-- "-e" : Set the Exchange Anisotropy value.
+- -e : Set the Exchange Anisotropy value.
 Default is 0.0
-- "-i" : Set the index for the output file.
+- -i : Set the index for the output file.
 Needed for creating multiple files.
 Default is 0.
-- "-T" : Set the estimate for the critical temperature.
+- -T : Set the estimate for the critical temperature.
 This allows for more sampled steps around the high variance region.
 Default is 1.2.
-- "-s" : DEPRECIATED: Set Nearest Neighbours parameter.
+- -s : DEPRECIATED: Set Nearest Neighbours parameter.
 Default is 4.
 This should be set in the INPUTVECS file
-- "-I" : Set the interval between each temperature point.
+- -I : Set the interval between each temperature point.
-- "-r" : Set the temperature range of the simulation.
+- -r : Set the temperature range of the simulation.